casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/json-rpc-informational.md

 ## info_get_status {#info-get-status}

-This method returns the current status of the node.
+This method returns the current status of a node.

 ### `info_get_status_result`